-- The first, most obvious one is LIBRARIES.
+- Libraries.
 Remember those?
-Try your school library.
-Find your local library.
+Try your school library or find your local library.
 If there isn’t a great one in your area, try the neighbourhoods around you.
 Ask on group chats.
 If your school has no library, consider helping to set one up.
 Get sponsors and ask the school to help create a space.
 Consider partnering with an organisation like The Bookery and create a library.

-- Look for Book Sales.
+- Book Sales.
 Many book shops hold regular books sales where books are available at half price.
-Exclusive books holds regular sales.
 Libraries also often sell books donated to them at low prices.

 - Second hand book stores.
 Many neighbourhoods have second hand book stores where you can pick up books at reasonable prices.
 Do a google search to find them in your area.
 Sell or swap them back for new books.

-- Donate your books: When your children are done with their books, donate them to others. (let them keep their absolute favourites – there’s nothing better than a much- loved re-read book!)
+- Donations.
+When your children are done with their books, donate them to others. (let them keep their absolute favourites – there’s nothing better than a much- loved re-read book!)
 Keep good books circulating so more children can read them.

-- Look for free book resources.
-We love Book Dash, Storyline Online, International Children’s Digital Library, Oxford Owl, Hoopla Digital eBooks, Overdrive (you need to link to your school’s account), Cloud Library, and Project Gutenberg.
+- Free book resources.
+We love Book Dash, Storyline Online, StoryWeaver, International Children’s Digital Library, Oxford Owl, Hoopla Digital eBooks, Overdrive (you need to link to your school’s account), Cloud Library, and Project Gutenberg.